brundinm/brundinm/README.md

   - Lisp (LISP; List Processing)
   - Pascal
-  - TUTOR (PLATO Author Language) (programming language for use on the PLATO
-   \[Programmed Logic for Automatic Teaching Operations\] computer-assisted
+  - TUTOR (PLATO Author Language) (programming language for use on the PLATO &#91;Programmed Logic for Automatic Teaching Operations&#93;
-    instruction system on the Digital Equipment Corporation VAX 11/785 minicomputer at the Faculty of Education at the University of Alberta)
+    computer-assisted instruction system on the Digital Equipment Corporation VAX 11/785 minicomputer at the Faculty of Education at the University of Alberta)
   - Visual Basic (VB classic and VB.NET)

 - Interpreted (or scripting) languages
-  - AWK (Aho, Weinberger, and Kernighan \[AWK authors' last names\])
+  - AWK (Aho, Weinberger, and Kernighan &#91;AWK authors' last names&#93;)
   - DOS/Windows batch file (COMMAND.COM and cmd.exe)
   - GW-BASIC (Microsoft's dialect of the BASIC programming language)
   - JavaScript (JS)